LiorDaichman/FileCleanupTool/README.md

 ## 📝 License
 This project is licensed under the **MIT License**.

-## 🤝 Contributing
-Contributions are welcome!
-Feel free to submit a PR or open an issue for improvements.

 ## 📩 Contact
 For any questions or suggestions, reach out via **liordaichman@gmail.com** or open an issue on GitHub.